in4lio/yupp/doc/glance.md

 ![screenshot](pic/glance_01.png)

-In particular, [_"stdlib.yu"_](../lib/stdlib.yu) contains __dict__ macro intended to define a series of lists that makes it easy to generate repeating code structures by a dictionary.
+In particular, [_"stdlib.yu"_](../lib/stdlib.yu) contains the __dict__ macro which allows to define a bunch of lists at once, that makes it easy to generate repeating code structures by a dictionary.
 The foregoing application of the __dict__ macro is equal to:

 ```cpp
 ($set each-INI (  0                        1     2                         3       ))